 A conversation with CBM founder Conrad Wolfram about maths, historical pedagogical approaches and a challenging standstill across the education ecosystem.

 CBM founder Conrad Wolfram believes "today's educational math is the wrong subject".
 This article discusses Conrad's vision for maths and how today's subject is the wrong one.

 This article covers how technology and fresh ideas are helping pupils to learn and touches on how Conrad Wolfram and CBM are at the cutting edge.

 Our fourth CBM Summit was a success, with speakers and delegates from all over the world engaging in a selection of panels, debates and interactive sessions at the Royal Institution of Great Britain.

 CBM needs your support.
 We've built a solid intellectual, practical and broad-based foundation for this fundamental change to education, and education is notoriously hard to change.
 So we have lots to do!

-The importance of math to jobs, society and thinking has exploded over the last few decades.
-Meanwhile, maths education is in worldwide crisis—diverging more and more from what’s required by countries, industry, further education... and students.
+The importance of maths to jobs, society and thinking has exploded over the last few decades.
+Meanwhile, maths education is in worldwide crisis—diverging more and more from computational thinking–based problem-solving required by countries, industry, further education... and students.
 More »